3CORESec/dtio-kb/README.md

 Please visit the [Researcher Area](https://dtection.io/developers) for additional information on selling your research in dtection.io.

-**Note:** The only supported action when uploading content to dtection.io is write/overwrite within your home folder.
-All other actions *(listing, reading, etc)* will fail.
-All researchers are limited to their own distribution folder *(one per subscription)*.

 ## Github Actions

 The recommended way of updating the rules you maintain in dtection.io is by leveraging an automatic update process.
 This allows you to keep your work in a repository and CI/CD will take over and perform the required actions for its publication.